TracyGJG/utilities/docs/dom.md

 ### Parameters

--   parentElement - The DOM element containing the child elements to be deleted.
+- parentElement: The DOM element containing the child elements to be deleted.

 ### Return Value